-Initiated in 1993 as part of the Greater Omaha Chamber’s centennial anniversary, the Hall of Fame event includes dinner reception, induction ceremony and dessert.
-Achievements are then showcased in a permanent display at The Durham Museum.
+Initiated in 1993 as part of the Greater Omaha Chamber’s centennial anniversary, the Omaha Business Hall of Fame event includes an hors d’oeuvres dinner and cocktail hour, induction ceremony and dessert reception.
+Achievements are then showcased in a permanent exhibit at The Durham Museum.

 7:30 p.m. | Induction Ceremony

 Celebrate their brilliance.
 Learn from their profound legacies of achievement.
 Redefine your own sense of what’s possible.

 The Greater Omaha Chamber annually inducts civic and business leaders whose accomplishments are both outstanding and historically significant.
 There is no set number of inductees that will be selected in any year.

 Have someone in mind that you would like to nominate?
 Nominations for the 2023 Omaha Business Hall of Fame will be open from Thursday, Aug.
 17, 2022 until Friday, Dec.
 30, 2022.

 - Preserve the role of individual business achievement in Greater Omaha’s history through a permanent Omaha Business Hall of Fame.

 - Recognize individuals who have contributed to the business history of the Greater Omaha area in some significant manner, either through sustained superior accomplishment or through a specific important achievement.

 - Foster recognition by the general public of the importance of business and free enterprise to the development, future growth and overall quality of life in Greater Omaha.